dynovaio/newrelic-sb-sdk/README.md

 ## License

 This project is licensed under the terms of the MIT license.
-See the [LICENSE](./LICENSE.txt) file.
+See the <a href="./LICENSE.txt" download>LICENSE</a> file.